krikienoid/flagwaver/README.md

 [krikienoid.github.io/flagwaver](https://krikienoid.github.io/flagwaver/)

-## Features
+## Description

-- Upload images from the web or from your device.
-- Supports flag cloths with different aspect ratios.
-- Set the hoist side and flag orientation.
-- Try out different flagpoles.
-- Adjust wind speed and direction.
-- Progressive Web App support.
+FlagWaver is a web app that lets you upload your own image and turn it into a flag.
+It is a visualization tool that simulates a waving flag in 3D.
+You can change the hoist direction, wind, background, and more.

+See the [wiki](https://github.com/krikienoid/flagwaver/wiki) for details.

 ## Development

-This project uses a Gulp-powered build system with these features:
+This project uses a Gulp powered build system to manage tasks such as transpilation and minification.
+Code files from the ```src``` directory are compiled and output to the ```dist``` directory.

-- Sass compilation and prefixing
-- Rollup JavaScript bundler
-- Built-in BrowserSync server
-- For production builds:
-  - CSS compression
-  - JavaScript compression
+**Dev tools** - Gulp, Rollup, Babel, Terser, Sass, Autoprefixer, clean-css

+**Frontend:** - Preact, React Redux, Redux, Spectre.css, three.js

 ### Build